MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Italy/italian-vat.md

  In Italy, the EU sales list (Intrastat) and annual listing reports are updated to include services.
 This involves a change in the reporting format.
 A new table for service tariffs is added so that companies can classify services that must be included in the Intrastat report.
 Users must add the relevant service tariff to all documents that are for cross-border transactions.
 The service tariff specified on the **Foreign Trade** FastTab for the document can be modified in each line in the document.

 ## VAT Transaction Reports
  You must submit periodic reports to the tax authorities, which list transactions that include VAT with amounts over a specified threshold.
-The VAT transaction reports are created based on transactions with customers or vendors from a country/region that is outside the EU and is not blacklisted.
-Transactions with customers or vendors from EU countries/regions are reported through **Intrastat** reports.
-Transactions with customers or vendors from countries/regions that are blacklisted are reported through the **Blacklist Communication Report** report. [!INCLUDE[navnow](../../includes/navnow_md.md)] provides support for the following transaction types:
+The VAT transaction reports are created based on transactions with customers or vendors from a country/region that is outside the EU and is not blocked.
+Transactions with customers or vendors from EU countries/regions are reported through **Intrastat** reports. [!INCLUDE[navnow](../../includes/navnow_md.md)] provides support for the following transaction types:

 |**Transaction Type**|**Supported**|
 |--------------------|-------------|